The Effects of Rosin Press Best Temperature Range and Time:

 - Higher temperatures generally result in a greater yield, with a subdued flavor profile.

-- Your starting material’s moisture level can influence the consistency of the oil and potential yields.
+- Your starting material’s specific moisture can influence the consistency of the oil and potential yields.

 - Pressing times vary depending on, among other things, starting material and plate temperature.